 Note that in addition to the great leaders of its past, much of Hoochie’s history (from 2007 onward) owes its vitality to Zachary Bos.

-Now, Annie Jonas heads the project and serves as editor-in-chief for the Readers’ second issue.
-Johannah Coichy is the president of HoochieACTIVE, a new sister-group to Hoochie.
+Now, Kylie Mccuiston serves as editor-in-chief for the Reader.
+Johannah Coichy is the team leader for Socials, Annie Jonas is the team leader for the blog, Melissa Hurtado and Gladys Vargas are the team leaders for Active, and Emily Newton is the team leader for the Zine.
 At the end of the day, we’re a hopeful group of BU students eager to share the insights and inspirations available to us.

 The Origins of Hoochie: A Little About Our Name

 “I went to work and the office girls/ were all burning their poetry./ It wasn’t good,/ but in the neighborhood,/ now they’re all just a/ Hoochie Woman.”
 Tori Amos’s song “Hoochie Woman” was featured on her 2005 album, The Beekeeper.
 While the song itself was not exactly about the reclamation of derogatory terms, in 2006, when I gathered a team of feminist writers and artists to create a feminist magazine at Boston University, that is exactly how we decided to use it.
 I think personally, the negative response I initially got from so many women when I originally proposed the name fueled my determination to name this magazine after that powerful Tori Amos song.
 And after much deliberation over the meaning and effect the name would hold, we all came to embrace and love the name.